 First, a military background may be an ideal foundation for project management roles.
 Here’s why: Teamwork is of utmost importance while serving, and this is a primary requirement of being a successful project manager.
 The difference is that in the military, everyone is already on the same mission.
 In the civilian world, this may not be the case.
 You can use your leadership experience to be “clear, concise and concrete,” according to Capterra’s “How Military Service Can Translate to a Project Management Career,” and get the project team focused on the objectives at hand.

 While an emphasis on teamwork is essential, servicemembers must also be able to make tough decisions independently (and quickly) to see the mission through.
 Putting the goal first and making decisions based on that is valued in project management.
 Additionally, the military requires servicemembers to learn and adapt to ever-changing technologies.
 By being open to new tools, you’re more likely to be comfortable transitioning into a civilian project management career, especially an IT project management role.

 Additionally, project management is a growing career option.
-According to the Project Management Institute® (PMI), more than 12% growth is projected for project management practitioners between 2010 and 2020.
+According to the Project Management Institute® (PMI), more than 33% growth is projected for project management practitioners through 2027.
 This in-demand role averages an annual private sector salary of $105,000.